PacificBiosciences/paraphase/README.md

 - `haplotype_details`: lists information about each haplotype
   - `boundary`: the boundary of the region that is resolved on the haplotype.
 This is useful when a haplotype is only partially phased.
 - `alleles_final`: haplotypes phased into alleles.
 This is possible when the segmental duplication is in tandem.
+- `fusions_called`: deletions or duplications created by unequal crossing over between paralogous sequences, called by a special step that checks the flanking sequences of phased haplotypes.
+This step is currently enabled for four regions: CYP2D6, GBA, CYP11B1 and the CFH gene cluster.

 Tutorials/Examples are provided for interpreting the `json` output and visualizing haplotypes for medically relevant genes listed below:
 - [SMN1/SMN2](docs/SMN1_SMN2.md)